They say…

 The new owners promoted Mark to Brewmaster, encouraging him to experiment with some of the ideas he’d not been able to convince his old boss to authorise.
 “We don’t have a pilot brewery, so you think twice about how much you’re going to experiment,” Mark explains.
 “After a while we kind of stopped making new styles.
 There was this period in the late 1980s with brewers making all these goofy styles like apricot ale that were unappealing to us, so we backed off.
 But the new owners were keen to add new beers.”

-The first fruit of this new approach was Brekle’s Brown, an unusual but highly successful brown ale that both tips its hat to the original founder of the brewery and foregrounds the very contemporary flavour of the Citra hop.
+The first fruit of this new approach was Brekle’s Brown, an unusual but highly successful that both tips its hat to the original founder of the brewery and foregrounds the very contemporary flavour of the Citra hop.
 In 2011 Mark celebrated his 40th year at Anchor with the launch of the Zymaster series of annual specials, the first of which fulfilled a long held desire to brew a mild.
 Late in 2012 the brewery launched Californian Lager.

 The Anchor range.